Bachelor degree // Study in English

 Internship - 15 ECTS

 3rd and 4th year (at Shanghai Finance University)

 Double degree (Bachelor at IBA) is possible by further studies.
 Pls contact IBA.

 This is a 4.5-year programme, during which you spend the first year at IBA, then 2 years in China and the last 1.5 years back at IBA.
-In this instance, you obtain two bachelor degrees: Bachelor in Business Management (SFU) and Bachelor in International Sales and Marketing Management (IBA).
+In this instance, you obtain two bachelor degrees: Bachelor in Business Management (Shanghai) and Bachelor in International Sales and Marketing Management (IBA).
 In addition, while studying at IBA for the final year, you will have the possibility to enroll in a double degree developed jointly by IBA and London South Bank University.

 1st year (at IBA)

 Business Law - 5 ECTS